adachille/parkinsons-detector/README.md

 One strategy for early detection of PD is speech pattern recognition.
 PD vocal dysfunction may be identified 5 years before traditional diagnoses by changes including, reduced volume and tongue flexibility, narrow pitch range, and long pauses [3].
 In this project, we used various speech-related data sets to classify and predict PD disease severity.

 ## Data Description
 The aim of this project is to predict Parkinson's presence, and disease severity.
 The Unified Parkinson Disease Rating Scale (UPDRS) is a rating tool used to understand the course of PD in patients.
 The UPDRS scale is used for determining treatment strategies and for PD clinical research purposes.
-The scale includes ratings for PD symptoms falling and is comprised of 6 parts:
+The scale includes ratings for PD symptoms and is comprised of 6 parts:
 1. Mentation, Behavior, and Mood
 2. Activities of Daily Living
 3. Motor Examination